Han-DongHeun/ForceGrip/README.md

 ---

 ## 🧩 How to Run
+- Clone this repository (Git LFS in use, ZIP download not supported)
 - Unity Editor version: **2022.3.10f1** (recommended)
 - Only the folder **`ForceGrip_UnityProject_ForDemo`** is required.
 - Open `DemoScene.unity` in the editor.